Spazzery/yu-no-sega-saturn-unpacker/README.md

 Note about extraction: since there are filenames that are repeating (for example, 0050), I had to append their file type to their name.
 Otherwise they would've overwritten themselves during extraction.
 If you want to remove those file types from the file names, I suggest using a free program, like ReNamer.

+# Small thanks
-(To create this readme, I used https://github.com/DanOl98/MagesPack/blob/master/README.md as a reference)
+To create this readme, I used https://github.com/DanOl98/MagesPack/blob/master/README.md as a reference.